 Photo credit: Bio Company

 Bio Company: Quality gluten-free fare is available in any of the Bio Company‘s numerous locations.
-Organic foods and products for those with specific dietary requirements are what these guys do best.
+Organic foods and products for those with specific dietary requirements are what these guys are good at.

 Photo credit: Rewe

-Rewe: One of Germany’s best-loved supermarket chains, Rewe has a hefty selection of wheat-free items.
+Rewe: One of Germany’s most loved supermarket chains, Rewe has a hefty selection of wheat-free items.
 Their stores are dotted across the city, which makes gluten-free dining in Berlin significantly easier for locals and visitors.

 Navigating Gluten-Free Dining in Berlin

-- A general tip for gluten-free living in Berlin is to always speak to the staff about the measures they take to accommodate those with gluten intolerances.
-If they can’t assure you that your dishes will be prepared in a separate area with different appliances and utensils, it’s best to avoid dining at that establishment.
+• A general tip for gluten-free living in Berlin is to always speak to the staff about the measures they take to accommodate those with gluten intolerances.
+If they can’t assure you that your dishes will be prepared in a separate area with different appliances and utensils, it’s better to avoid dining at that establishment.

 Conclusion

-Germany’s capital has a staggering number of celiac-friendly dining options, and these spots are the best in business.
+Germany’s capital has a staggering number of celiac-friendly dining options, and these spots are some of the finest.
 These eateries prove that you can enjoy Berlin’s finest gluten-free grub while still immersing yourself in the city’s thrilling culinary scene.

 Sources: